-This section provides you with information demonstrating the capabilities of Exasol's UDFs along with tutorials.
-Data-science and in depth knowledge of R and Python programming languages are not required.
+This section contains information and tutorials demonstrating the capabilities of Exasol's UDFs.
+In-depth knowledge of data science and the R and Python programming languages is not required.

 User Defined Functions (UDFs)

-User Defined Functions (UDFs) provide you with the ability to program your own analysis, processing, or generation functions and execute them in parallel inside Exasol's high-performance cluster.
+User Defined Functions (UDFs) provide you with the ability to program your own analysis, processing, or generation functions, and to execute them in parallel inside Exasol's high-performance cluster.
 By incorporating UDFs in the workflows, you can solve problems that were not solvable with plain SQL in a very efficient and elegant way.
-Through UDF scripts you, therefore, get a highly flexible interface for implementing nearly every requirement.
+UDF scripts provide you with a highly flexible interface for implementing nearly any requirement.

 Multiple rows as input